Analysis | How Germany’s Election Has Thrown Open the Merkel Succession Race

 1. How has the political landscape changed?

-While Merkel’s bloc still led in the polls in late March, it had slumped by around 10 percentage points since the start of February and the Greens were closing the gap.
+While Merkel’s bloc still led in the polls, it had slumped by around 10 percentage points between the start of February and mid-April and the Greens were close behind in second place.
 It was shaping up to be the most unpredictable German election in decades, with several different coalitions possible after the Sept.
 26 vote.

 2. Who will her party choose to run as chancellor?